-Cell Ranger 3.0 introduces an improved cell-calling algorithm that is better able to identify populations of low RNA content cells, especially when low RNA content cells are mixed into a population of high RNA content cells.
+Cell Ranger v3.0 and later have an improved cell-calling algorithm that is better able to identify populations of low RNA content cells, especially when low RNA content cells are mixed into a population of high RNA content cells.
 For example, tumor samples often contain large tumor cells mixed with smaller tumor infiltrating lymphocytes (TIL) and researchers may be particularly interested in the TIL population.
-The new algorithm is based on the EmptyDrops method (Lun et al., 2018).
+The new algorithm is based on the EmptyDrops method (Lun et al., 2019).

 The algorithm has two key steps:

 In the first step, the original Cell Ranger cell calling algorithm is used to identify the primary mode of high RNA content cells, using a cutoff based on the total UMI count for each barcode.
-Cell Ranger takes as input the expected number of recovered cells, N (see --expect-cells).
-Let m be the 99th percentile of the top N barcodes by total UMI counts.
-All barcodes whose total UMI counts exceed m/10 are called as cells in the first pass.
+Cell Ranger may take as input an expected number of recovered cells (e.g., see

-Below is an example of a challenging cell-calling scenario where 300 high RNA content 293T cells are mixed with 2000 low RNA content PBMC cells.
-On the left is the cell calling result with the cell calling algorithm prior to Cell Ranger 3.0 and on the right is the current Cell Ranger 3.0 result.
+Below is an example of a challenging cell calling scenario where 300 high RNA content 293T cells are mixed with 2,000 low RNA content PBMC cells.
+On the left is the cell calling result with the cell calling algorithm prior to Cell Ranger 3.0 and on the right is the Cell Ranger 3.0 result.
 You can see that low RNA content cells are successfully identified by the new algorithm.

 The plot shows the count of filtered UMIs mapped to each barcode.
 Barcodes can be determined to be cell-associated based on their UMI count or by their RNA profiles.
 Therefore some regions of the graph can contain both cell-associated and background-associated barcodes.
 The color of the graph represents the local density of barcodes that are cell-associated.